nus-cs2103-AY2324S2/tp/docs/AboutUs.md

 # About Us:

-Welcome to BookKeeper, your trusted companion in customer management for small crochet businesses.
-We understand the challenges faced by entrepreneurs like you who are passionate about crafting beautiful items and connecting with customers.
-BookKeeper is here to simplify your workflow, empower your business, and help you thrive in the world of crochet!
+Welcome to BookKeeper, your trusted companion in clientele management.
+We understand the challenges faced by entrepreneurs like you. **Passionate** about sharing beautiful flowers.
+BookKeeper is here to simplify your workflow, empower your business, and help you thrive, so you can spend more time sharing your love for flowers.

 ## Product Name: BookKeeper

 ## Target Users

-Our target users are small business owners across various industries who are looking for efficient ways to manage their customer lists and streamline their customer management processes.
-These individuals typically operate businesses with limited resources and manpower, making it essential for them to optimize their workflows and maximize productivity.
+Our target users are florists in the floral industry who are looking for efficient ways to manage their customer lists and streamline their customer management processes.
+These individuals are constrained by time due to their perishable flowers.
+With limited resources and manpower, it is essential for them to optimize their workflows and maximize productivity.

 ## Purpose

 In the bustling world of a small business, time is precious.
-BookKeeper aims to provide a seamless solution for managing customer relationships, allowing you to focus on what matters most - creating and selling your craft.
-Our platform offers a user-friendly interface and powerful features to streamline your workflow, saving your time and effort.
+BookKeeper aims to provide a seamless solution for managing customer relationships, allowing you to focus on what matters most - selling flowers to others who love them just as much as you.
+Our platform offers a user-friendly interface and powerful features to streamline your workflow, saving you time and effort.

 ## Unique Selling Point

 ### Centralized Platform

 Say goodbye to scattered customer lists and spreadsheets.
 BookKeeper offers a centralized platform to store and search for clients, keeping all your important information in one place.

 ### Efficiency

 With a command-line interface, our application is faster and more efficient than traditional methods like CRMs or Excel sheets.
 Spend less time navigating complex menus and more time serving your customers.

 ### Tailored for Crochet Businesses

-We understand the unique needs of crochet businesses, which is why our platform offers customizable fields, customizable tags, and integration with e-commerce platforms.
+We understand the unique needs of florists, which is why our platform offers customizable fields, customizable tags, and integration with e-commerce platforms.

 ### Cost-effective

-BookKeeper is designed to be cost-effective and easy to use, perfect for businesses with limited resources.
+BookKeeper is designed to be cost-effective and easy to use, perfect for florists with limited time and resources.
 Maximize productivity without breaking the bank.

 ## Value Proposition

 For small business owners launching services, organizing customer lists can be challenging.
 Our address book offers a centralized platform to store and search for clients, streamlining customer management.
 With a command-line interface, our application is faster and more efficient than inputting data into other systems like CRMs or Microsoft Excel.

 ## Team Information